java-crypto/cross_platform_crypto/docs/libsodium_signature_detached_string.md

 There are two signature types available within Libsodium, the **detached signature** and the **included signature**.
 The "detached" one provides a separate signature analogue to the RSA- or Elliptic curve ones, so you need to send the original plaintext and the signature to the recipient.
 The "included signature" gives only one signature result that incorporates the plaintext within the signature.
 After a positive ("valid") verification the original plaintext gets revealed, when the signature is invalid the verification function will return the complete signature string.
 For my programs I opted the "detached" version - feel free to use the included one.

-### How to get an ED25519 key pair?

-:soon: At the moment I'm not providing a solution for this although they are available (but my time is not endless), so this will be available soon. :soon:

 I do not provide a "verification only" version as all functions are available in the full version.

 ## :warning: Security warning :warning: